Baltimore Wrongful Death Attorneys

 Baltimore Wrongful Death Lawyers at LeViness, Tolzman & Hamilton Help Families Recover After the Loss of a Loved One

-When you lost a loved one, contact the Baltimore wrongful death lawyers at LeViness, Tolzman & Hamilton for assistance with a wrongful death claim.
+When you lost a loved one, contact our wrongful death attorneys in Baltimore for assistance with a claim.
 Our skilled legal team will walk you through every step of the claims process and ensure that you receive the maximum financial compensation you deserve.
 We will not stop fighting for you until justice has been served.
 Call us today at 800-547-4LAW (4529) or contact us online for a free consultation.

 Our offices are conveniently located in Baltimore, Columbia, Glen Burnie, and Prince George’s County, where we represent victims throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.